 Slimbook Battery Saver for Ubuntu

 There are two main parts to this: a tray-based applet that will show up in the system tray.
-It shows up whether you’re using GNOME, KDE Plasma, or any other Linux desktop as long as you have a visible system tray.
+It shows whether you’re using GNOME, KDE Plasma, or any other Linux desktop as long as you have a visible system tray.
 This applet lets you pick a power/performance state.
 It allows quick switching between three energy modes: Energy Saving, Balanced, and Maximum Performance.
 You also get the option to turn it Off or even Exit it completely or go to the Advanced mode.

 This is the second part of Slimbook Battery Saver.
 Advanced Mode simply opens up a configuration panel with, you guessed it, advanced settings.
 There are seven separate tabs each with different toggles and preferences.
-The Slimbook Battery Preferences or Advanced Mode lets you adjust and fine-tune the three energy modes that you can switch to.
+The Slimbook Battery Preferences or Advanced Mode lets you adjust and fine-tune the three energy modes you can switch to.

 Note